-Argentina, Australia, Austria, Belgium, Bolivia, Brazil, Cambodia, Canada, Chile, China, Colombia, Cook Islands, Costa Rica, Czech Republic, Ecuador, France, French Polynesia, Germany, Ghana, Greece, Haiti, Hong Kong, Hungary, India, Indonesia, Italy, Japan, Lesotho, Luxembourg, Macao, Malaysia, Mauritania, Mexico, Morocco, Mozambique, Namibia, Nepal, Netherlands, New Zealand, Nigeria, Peru, Romania, Russian Federation, Senegal, Sierra Leone, Singapore, Slovenia, South Africa, South Korea, Spain, Swaziland, Sweden, Thailand, United Kingdom, United States, Uruguay, Western Sahara
+Argentina, Australia, Austria, Belgium, Bolivia, Brazil, Bulgaria, Cambodia, Canada, Chile, China, Colombia, Congo, Cook Islands, Costa Rica, Czech Republic, Ecuador, France, French Polynesia, Germany, Ghana, Greece, Haiti, Hong Kong, Hungary, India, Indonesia, Italy, Japan, Kenya, Lesotho, Luxembourg, Macao, Malaysia, Mauritania, Mexico, Morocco, Mozambique, Namibia, Nepal, Netherlands, New Zealand, Nigeria, Peru, Portugal, Puerto Rico, Qatar, Romania, Russian Federation, Senegal, Sierra Leone, Singapore, Slovenia, South Africa, South Korea, Spain, Swaziland, Sweden, Tanzania, Thailand, Turkey, United Kingdom, United States, Uruguay, Western Sahara

 Countries I’ve Lived In

 Botswana, Denmark, Liberia, Rwanda, Switzerland, Uganda, United States